rschoening/mvrs-dspa/README.md

    4. go to `Index patterns` and *star* one of the listed index patterns.
 Any will do (otherwise the imported dashboards are not listed) *TODO SCREENSHOT*

 ## Running the Flink jobs
+### Data preparation
 * TODO
+### Active post statistics
+* TODO
+### Recommendations
+* TODO
+* recommendations dashboard: set date range to "last 15 minutes"
+### Unusual activity detection
+* TODO
+* NOTE
+   * Unusual activity detection: cluster metadata graph can have gaps since that visualization does not interpolate across buckets with nodata (which may result due to extending windows)

 ## Solution layout
 * package structure
 * configuration (application.conf)
 * unit tests

-## NOTE
-* if bind address error occurs when starting job that starts the web UI, then check if the flink dashboard is still open in a browser window.
-The client keeps the port open.
-* Unusual activity detection: cluster metadata graph can have gaps since that visualization does not interpolate across buckets with nodata (which may result due to extending windows)
-* recommendations dashboard: set date range to "last 15 minutes"
-* save good start date ranges for all kibana dashboards

 ## Addresses:
 * Flink lokal UI: http://localhost:8081/#/overview